devleaks/cockpitdecks-docs/docs/Button/Button Attribute Default Values.md

-# Button Attribute Values

 Buttons are defined by a list of attributes.

 Some attributes are unique to a button, very specific, and cannot have default values like, for exemple, the button index or a button label attribute.

 Some other attributes are used by numerous buttons, like for example the *color* of the label.
 These common attributes benefit from a sophisticated default value lookup.

 # Attribute Hierarchical Lookup

-Before we can look up at the attribute evaluation method, we must notice that all objects we manipulate in Cockpitdecks are hierarchically organized.
+Before we can look up at the attribute evaluation method, we must notice that all objects we manipulate in Cockpitdecks are organized in a hierarchical way.

 1. A the highest, top level sits the Cockpit.
 2. The Cockpit holds all Decks available to the simulator.